phil-markarian/test_autogenerator/README.md

 You will need to place your CSV file in your `release/target` folder.

-Running the program you will do the following steps:
+To run the program you will do the following steps.

 `./release/target/test_generator YourCSVFileName.csv 1 1 1000`